McDegens-DAO/mcburn-js/README.md

 # install/update mcburn-js

-1. Navigate to your mcburn project folder and run this command in your terminal to install or update
+1. Create a new mcburn project folder and navigate to it in your terminal.
+2. Run this command in your terminal to install or update mcburn-js.
 ```javascript
 git clone https://github.com/McDegens-DAO/mcburn-js.git && mv mcburn-js/* . && npm install && npm run updater
 ```
-2. If it's a new install, open **config.js** in your editor to add your settings.
+3. If it's a new install, open **config.js** in your editor to add your settings.
 ```javascript
 • add your private keypair
 • add your helius endpoint